ilovetocode2019/Highlight/README.md

 # Highlight

 A Discord bot that notifies you when a configured word is sent in a channel.

-If you have questions or issues, feel free to join the [support server](https://discord.gg/eHxvStNJb7) on Discord.
+I'm done maintaing this bot for now.

 ## Features